Housing for older people

 Quality of life

 A 2017 survey indicated 90.5% of tenants were satisfied or very satisfied with their housing.
-The tenants considered the best aspects of living in the units were the location of the complexes, good neighbours and companionship, good maintenance provided by Council, and the level of independence and privacy provided by the unit.
+The tenants considered the best aspects of living in the units were the location of the complexes, good neighbours and companionship, good maintenance provided by the council, and the level of independence and privacy provided by the unit.

 Other positive comments were that the units were comfortable, compact, sunny and cosy, and located in quiet and peaceful areas.
 Almost all tenants felt safe and secure in their units.